Atención al Cliente de BullGuard

-Run scanner: clicking on this button will start a general sweep of the computer looking for security issues in the installed application and Windows operating system.
+Scan: clicking on this button will start a general sweep of the computer looking for security issues in the installed application and Windows operating system.

-View results: displays the list of available updates and patches for the problems discovered during a previous scan activity.
+Reports: Takes you to the Messaging Center > Vulnerabilities > Reports section, from which you can open the list of available updates and patches for the problems discovered during a previous scan activity.

 Settings: opens a new section, where you can turn the Vulnerabilty Scanner on and off and set up a scanning schedule.